JerBouma/FinanceDatabase/README.md

 ```

 # Usage
 This section explains in detail how the database can be queried with the related `financedatabase` package.
 Note that examples here are purposely cut off to a maximum of 10 entries due to the sheer size of the database.
-Furthermore, the summary column is also taken out for readability.
+Furthermore, the summary column is also omitted for readability.
 For the full detailed results, see the Notebook [here](https://www.jeroenbouma.com/projects/financedatabase/getting-started).
 Let's start by importing the package:

 ```python
 import financedatabase as fd
 ```

 Initialization of each asset class is only required <u>once</u>.
-It is therefore important you save the class to a variable so that you can query the database much quicker.
+It is therefore important that you save the class to a variable so that you can query the database much more quickly.
 A simple example is shown below.

 ```python
 equities = fd.Equities()